P-3 Visa and O-1 Visa Lawyer for Artists

 Can an Immigration Attorney Help You Get an O or P Visa?

-If you are planning to come to the United States to take part in a competition or event, or to work as an athlete, artist, or entertainer, an experienced immigration attorney can help you determine if you qualify for an O or P-3 visa and assist you with the application process.
+If you are planning to come to the United States to participate in a competition or event, or to work as an athlete, artist, or entertainer, an experienced immigration attorney can help you determine if you qualify for an O or P-3 visa and assist you with the application process.

 If you would like to discuss an O visa or P-3 visa with an experienced San Francisco immigration attorney, contact Warren Law Firm to schedule a consultation.
 We’ll be happy to answer your questions and determine the best way to move forward.
-By preparing some documentation that shows your work, wages or awards, we will make the most of our consultation time.
+By preparing some documentation that shows your work, wages, or awards, we will make the most of our consultation time.